 Position the cursor over the row line you want to modify, and a double arrow will appear.

-- Left-click the mouse, then drag the cursor upward to decrease the row height or downward to increase the row height. - Release the mouse button. - Click the Format command in the Cells group on the Home tab.
-A menu will appear.
+Left-click the mouse, then drag the cursor upward to decrease the row height or downward to increase the row height.

+Release the mouse button.